Skip to main content

 4. Then click OK to close the dialog box, save and close the code window, return to the worksheet, and enter this formula: =MultipleLookupNoRept(E2,$A$2:$C$11,3) into a blank cell where you want to output the result, and then drag the fill hanlde down to get all matching values, see screenshot:

-Vlookup to return multiple values into one cell with a useful feature
+Vlookup to return all matching values without duplicates into one cell by user defined function

 More relative articles: